 The perpetual right to a particular volume of the water resource.
 It is this ‘entitlement’ asset which receives an annual allocation of usable water.
 There are varying entitlement types, each with their own characteristics such as security (priority of allocation), carryover capability and capital value.

-The leasing of an entitlement; the lessee usually pays 5-7% of the entitlement cost, and lease terms are generally anywhere from 1 to 10 years in length.
+The leasing of an entitlement; the lease rate is usually structured as a % of the entitlement cost, and lease terms are generally anywhere from 1 to 10 years in length.

 Here the allocation risk (i.e. weather risk) lies with the lessee,